 the youth revolution shaking the heart of paris

-On Thursday 31st of March, French students assembled in Place de la Republique to protest against changing work laws.
+On Thursday, March 31, French students assembled in Place de la Republique to protest against changing work laws.
 What began as a simple demonstration grew into four days of occupation.
-Could this be the start of a new movement for social change in...
+Could this be the start of a new movement for social change in the...

-Our photographer Léon Prost followed the demonstrations that began on Thursday 31 March in protest against changing work regulations that would make it easier to sack young workers.
-It was a day marked by rain, hope, sadness and violence.
+Photographer Léon Prost followed the demonstrations that began on Thursday, March 31 in protest against changing work regulations that would make it easier to sack young workers.
+It was a day marked by rain, hope, sadness, and violence.
 What began as a protest march turned into a movement, assembled under the banner #nuitdebout, trying to reinvent the future with a message to remain united.

-Hundreds of thousands of students and workers took to the streets of major cities in France that day, determined to obtain the withdrawal of labour law.
+Hundreds of thousands of students and workers took to the streets of major cities in France that day, determined to obtain the withdrawal of labor law.
 But under the rain in Republique, the protestors were attacked by riot police, keen to disperse them.
 Everyone was on edge: the young, the old, the police, the poor, the rich.
-Less than six months after the terrorist attacks of 13 November, Paris feels tense, exhausted, upset.
+Less than six months after the terrorist attacks of November 13, Paris feels tense, exhausted, upset.
 But the videos are still playing on loop on YouTube of young kids getting beaten by cops, screaming people, and crying youth.

 Photography Léon Prost